brunoasm/usnps_to_nexus/README.md

 If any alignment column has more than 2 alleles, a warning is given and this column is ommited from output.

+The most frequent allele in a column is coded as 0, the other allele as 2 and heterozygotes as 1.
 N's and -'s are converted to ? in the output.

 ## Example